-In cooperation with the Maryland office EverGreene provided guidance to support the sustained use of the library building through assessments and surface treatments.
-In order to support greater value engineering EverGreene offers the best methods and care to the historic exterior and interior finishes.
-Beginning in March of 2018 conservators and trained technicians started to address the existing deterioration in order to delay future loss of the exterior stone.
-EverGreene’s conservation and restoration treatments were focused on the south elevation sculptural elements.
-These carved elements were consolidated using Hydroxylating Conversion Treatment (HCT) – followed by Tetraethyl silicate (OH100) sequence.
-This treatment was tested on stone from Carnegie Library and has also previously proven effective on the New York Public Library (NYPL) building stone of the same period.
+EverGreene determined the best methods and care to the historic exterior and interior finishes.
+Our conservators provided guidance to support the sustained use of the library building through assessments and surface treatments.
+Beginning in March of 2018 conservators and trained technicians addressed the existing deterioration in order to delay future loss of the exterior stone.
+Our conservation and restoration treatments were focused on the south elevation sculptural elements.
+Our treatment was tested on the stone from Carnegie Library and has also previously proven effective on the New York Public Library (NYPL) building stone of the same period.
 After the cleaning and consolidation, were repaired with crack injections, patching mortar, and shelter coating as part of a long-term maintenance campaign.